chenjustin/number-scrabble/README.md

 Number Scrabble
 ---
 Scrabble with math and numbers.
-This was created in order to learn and mess around with some libraries and technologies I've never used before, such as [React](https://github.com/facebook/react) and [Webpack](https://webpack.github.io/).
+This was created so I could learn and explore [React](https://github.com/facebook/react) and [Webpack](https://webpack.github.io/).

 Setup